GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

 # RAG-on-GKE Application

-**NOTE:** This solution is in beta/a work in progress - please expect friction while using it.
+**NOTE:** This solution is in beta.
+Please expect friction while using it.

 This is a sample to deploy a RAG application on GKE.
 Retrieval Augmented Generation (RAG) is a popular approach for boosting the accuracy of LLM responses, particularly for domain specific or private data sets.
 The basic idea is to have a semantically searchable knowledge base (often using vector search), which is used to retrieve relevant snippets for a given prompt to provide additional context to the LLM.
 Augmenting the knowledge base with additional data is typically cheaper than fine tuning and is more scalable when incorporating current events and other rapidly changing data spaces.